 In addition to assessing and determining claims, SEGC was a party in proceedings brought by the BBY liquidators to determine how monies held in BBY's client segregated accounts (CSAs) should be distributed.
 These broadly relate to pooling of the CSAs.
-The outcome will affect the amount of claims payable (or recoverable from BBY) by SEGC.
-The application was heard in early 2017.
-As at the date of this report no judgement has yet been handed down.
+Relevantly to SEGC the judge determined that the BBY equities and exchange traded options client segregated accounts should not be pooled with client segregated accounts from any other product lines.
+Still at issue is the distribution of costs related to the proceedings.
 Further commentary is included later in the report.

-As at 30 June 2017 the net assets of the NGF were \$96.9 million (compared to \$101.9 million as at 30 June 2016).
+As at 30 June 2018 the net assets of the NGF were \$93.6 million (compared to \$96.9 million as at 30 June 2017).

-As foreshadowed in last year's SEGC Annual Report during 2016/17 the size of the NGF fell below the minimum amount set under s889I of the Corporations Act.
+As foreshadowed in last year's SEGC Annual Report at the start of the financial year the size of the NGF was below the minimum amount set in accordance with s889I of the Corporations Act.
 The minimum amount of the NGF is currently set at \$100 million.
-Investment assets as at 30 June 2017 were \$99.2 million.
-The size of the fund is expected to further decline as BBY related claim payments are made over the next 12 months, including those Subdivision 4.9 related claims which are capped at \$11.4 million.
+During the year SEGC imposed a levy on participants of the ASX market of \$13,500 per participant which replenished the NGF.
+The levy sought to raise around \$1 million and was payable by 30 April 2018.
+Investment assets as at 30 June 2018 were \$101.2 million.
+The size of the fund is expected to further decline as BBY related claim payments are made, including those Subdivision 4.9 related claims which are capped at \$11.4 million.
+SEGC will be targeting paying the majority of BBY claims by end of October 2018 although this is subject to change or delay.

-With the size of the NGF below the minimum amount, SEGC has a number of measures at its disposal including discretion to levy any market operator of a financial market to which the NGF compensation scheme applies, or its market participants.
+When the size of the NGF falls below the minimum amount, SEGC has a number of measures at its disposal including discretion to levy any market operator of a financial market to which the NGF compensation scheme applies, or its market participants.
 The legislation provides a cap on the amount of any levy.
+The SEGC Board is in the process of a review of the minimum amount.
+This includes a triennial actuarial report with respect to the minimum amount.
 The SEGC Board continues to review its capital management plan and will monitor the minimum amount, the amount in the fund and its tolerance limits in light of this review.

-No levy has been required since the inception of the NGF, however, with the NGF below the minimum amount and further payments expected from claims arising from the insolvency of BBY Limited, the SEGC Board has determined that a levy of participants of the member/s of SEGC will be necessary to replenish the Fund.
-This forms part of a 5-year plan to return the NGF to the minimum amount.
-The levy for 2017/18 will seek to raise around \$1 million.
-It will be payable on a date yet to be set, but prior to 30 June 2018.
+Prior to 2018, no levy had been required since the inception of the NGF.
+The levy forms part of a 5-year plan to return the NGF to the minimum amount following anticipated payment of claims in respect of BBY.
 As part of the 5-year plan, it is likely that further levies may be required to return the NGF to the minimum amount, particularly in light of other circumstances such as increased administrative expenses (as a result of the separation from ASX and increased claims processing costs) and the low interest rate environment.
+However, no decisions have been made in regard to future levies at this time.